skyepaphora/PhD_Thesis/README.md

 TASK 0: resurrect the code files, debug and clean up for ease of use.

+Glen recommends thinking about BSS WHILE I'm working on GUMPs

 ### GUMP-2
 1. Singular value decomposition of GUMP-2 $S_X$.
+    - check if this is actually the least squares (even for UMPs, Glen did this informally)
+    - would this be the first two L/R eigenvectors?
+Glen has no reason to believe this.
+In fact, there would have to be orthogonality between the g's.
+This is in favour of our method
-2. Generalize our decomposition method to GUMP-2:
+3. Generalize our decomposition method to GUMP-2:
     - see previous notes for guidance
     - explore the iterative techniques previously outlined (numerical methods)
-3. Formally think through window details: blockwidths and tweaks to extrapolation.
+4. Formally think through window details: blockwidths and tweaks to extrapolation.

 **Code:**